-E. Rationale for Proposed Program, Participation Goals and Outcome Goals
+E. Rationale for Proposed Program

-- 1. Appropriate and Relevant Design.
-How is this proposed program appropriate for and relevant to the population(s) you intend to serve? - 2.
-Relationship Between Activities and Outcomes.
-How are the specified outcomes related to the program activities?
-How did you determine or estimate the minimum service dosage needed to achieve the outcomes? - 3.
-Participation Data.
-If the proposed program was offered in the past, provide participation data from the previous year of program delivery.
-If available, provide and describe participation trend data from the past three years.
-How did these participation data, and any other factors, inform your projection of the portion of clients that will receive the minimum service dosage in Table I.D2?
-If you are proposing a new program, what is the basis for your projection of the portion of clients that will receive the minimum service dosage in Table I.D2? - 4.
-Outcome Data.
-If the proposed program was offered in the past, provide outcome data from the previous year of program delivery.
-If available, provide and describe outcome trend data from the past three years.
-How did these outcome data, and any other factors, inform your projections of the portion of clients that will achieve the outcomes in Table I.D4?
-If you are proposing a new program, what is the basis for your projection of the portion of clients that will achieve the outcomes in Table I.D4? - 5.
-Alignment with Strategies.
-How do the proposed program and selected outcomes align with the program area strategy (or strategies, if applicable) indicated in I.A of your application? - 6.
-Logic Model.
-If you have a logic model for program inputs, outputs, and outcomes, please include it with your response to this question.
-The logic model does not count toward the page length in this section.
+1. Appropriate and Relevant Design.
+How is the proposed program appropriate for and relevant to the population(s) you intend to serve?

+2. Service Projections and Output Data.
+If the proposed program was offered in the past, provide any available data from the previous year of program delivery on the number of clients served or the number of clients who gained access to hunger relief services, the amount of food served (number of meals, number of food boxes, pounds of food), and the amount of service provided (see Table I.D1) for any of the program components proposed in this application.
+If available, provide and describe trend data from the past three years.
+How did these data, and any other factors, inform the service projections contained in Table I.D1 above?
+If you are proposing a new program, describe the basis for the service projections contained in Table I.D1.

+3. Alignment with Strategies.
+How does the proposed program and/or program components align with the program area strategy (or strategies, if applicable) indicated in I.A of your application?